UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 ```
 filedir <- "/gws/nopw/j04/covid19/public/wave0/"
 ```

 This must be a sub-directory of `/gws/nopw/j04/covid19/public`.
 Then run the script:

 ```
-R CMD BATCH --no-restore --no-save --slave setupLOTUS.R
+R CMD BATCH --no-restore --no-save --slave setupSLURM.R
 ```

-This will create two files called `submit_job.sbatch` and `submit_comb.sbatch` that we can submit to LOTUS.
+This will create two files called `submit_job.sbatch` and `submit_quantile.sbatch` that we can submit to SLURM.
 Edit the `createSum.sh` and `createQuantiles.sh` files and change the lines:

 ```
 filedir="/gws/nopw/j04/covid19/public/wave0/"